-GRBonline for Business and Treasury Management use a multi-faceted approach to fighting fraudulent activity by enforcing several different methods to protect users’ information, including multifactor authentication, Security Manager/Out of Band, and anomaly detection software.
+Treasury Management uses a multi-faceted approach to fighting fraudulent activity by enforcing several different methods to protect users’ information, including multifactor authentication, Security Manager/Out of Band, and anomaly detection software.

 In addition, GRB offers other products and services to help mitigate fraud, including:

 - Check Positive Pay

 - ACH Positive Pay

 Utilize GRB’s Check Positive Pay service to minimize your risk of check fraud.
 We’ll compare your clearing check information to your paid check information from a file you provide us and alert you electronically if there are any exceptions to review.
 You make your positive pay exceptions decisions via GRB Treasury Management, and maintain complete control over each exception as well as the ability to view images to verify data.

 Utilize GRB’s ACH Positive Pay service to minimize your risk of ACH fraud.
 You’ll define a list of ACH Companies that are authorized to send ACH debits to your account and we’ll alert you electronically if there are any ACH Companies, other than your allowed list, attempting to debit your account.
 You make your decisions via GRB Treasury Management whether to pay or return the ACH payment, giving you the ability to help manage and mitigate potential ACH fraud.